 We keep a can or two from the grocery store on hand for any issues.
 The expiration dates are usually pretty long.
 A can of open pumpkin can be kept covered (we have these covers) in the fridge for about a week.
 You’ll have leftover pumpkin.
 Make pumpkin cheesecake.

 Dogs Get Allergy Issues Too

 I don’t know about you, but I HATE walking in grass in sandals because my ankles get super itchy.
 For Gimli its his paws and ears that get itchy.
 That doesn’t stop him from ‘swimming’ and rolling around in the grass.
 Our vet said that some dogs are just more prone to skin allergies than others.
 He suggested a probiotic because the immune system is greatly effected by gut health.
 Gimli gets one of these probiotics with each meal.
 (This can help with tummy issues too.)

-We also got apoquel, an anti-itch medication, & hydroxyzine, an antihistamine.
+We also got apoquel, an anti-itch medication, & hydroxyzine, an antihistamine from our vet.
 Apoquel seems to work better for general itchiness, and hydroxyzine works more if he’s sneezing or has other allergy symptoms.
 We give Gimli those when he’s symptomatic.

 Talk to your vet and see what they recommend.
 After your initial visit/exam for allergies, most vets will allow you to refill prescriptions over the phone if they’re working well for your dog.